SLJ Leadership Summit: Reflections

 - How do we solve staffing issues?

-- How do you integrate resources to meet STEAM learning needs?
+- What’s the best way to integrate resources to meet STEAM learning needs?

 - How do we make learning visible?
 How do we teach the design process?

-- How do we show the value of creative play to teachers, admin, etc?
+- What can we do to show the value of creative play to teachers, admin, etc?

-- How do we educate our stakeholders on the importance of creative STEAM play?
+- What is the best method to educate our stakeholders on the importance of creative STEAM play?

 After a lot of discussion and debate, we focused on looking at ways to educate our stakeholders, since there’s a lot of misconceptions and misunderstanding of how STEAM and creative play can create valuable learning experiences for our students.